 "Your skin's elasticity is largely determined by the quantity and quality of collagen your skin cells produce," says Forrelli.
 "Starting in our 20s, collagen production begins to decrease, and by the time we are in our mid-40s, the loss starts to manifest as skin looseness or slack."

 Sure, aging is inevitable, but there are some ways to cushion the process.
 "Skin aging is a result of damage to skin structures and processes caused by free radicals.
 They trigger inflammation, increase pigmentation, break down collagen, impair circulation, and decrease production of hyaluronic acid," explains Forrelli.

-While hyaluronic acid, the "skin's natural moisture molecule," is found in a lot of creams and lotions, she says there's no point applying it topically.
-"It sounds good in theory, [but] it is nearly impossible for topically applied hyaluronic acid to penetrate into the deep layers of the skin’s dermis where it is needed to retain moisture."
-Instead, opt for a supplement and boost your intake of antioxidants—"blueberries, Aronia berry, pomegranate, and sea buckthorn are some of the most powerful out there," she says.
+While hyaluronic acid, the "skin's natural moisture molecule," is found in a lot of creams and lotions, and serums, you can also opt for a supplement and boost your intake of antioxidants—"blueberries, Aronia berry, pomegranate, and sea buckthorn are some of the most powerful out there," Forrelli says.